grperalta/boussinesqmeasure/README.md

     over all controls q in M(Omega) x M(Omega) and y in M(Omega).

 If you find these codes useful, you can cite the manuscript as:
-> Peralta, G., Optimal Borel Measure Controls for the Two-Dimensional
-	Stationary Boussinesq System, to appear in ESAIM: Control, Optimisation and Calculus of Variations.
+> Peralta, G., Optimal Borel measure controls for the two-dimensional stationary Boussinesq system, to appear in ESAIM: Control, Optimisation and Calculus of Variations.